 Top Tips to make the most of a day at Alton Towers

 I was not much of a theme park fan when I was younger, I went to a few smaller ones but I had never been to the big daddy, Alton Towers, until recently.
-Then, due to various circumstances I have been to Alton Towers three times in the last year!
+Then, due to various circumstances I have been to Alton Towers lots of times over the last few years.

 The First Trip